Traveling to France during Covid-19: What you need to know before you go

 The basics

 France has some of the most stringent Covid-19 restrictions in the world.
 Although it reopened to visitors over the summer, it went back into full lockdown during November and is only tentatively emerging now.
-Arrivals are limited to residents of the European Union and those who fulfil the French government's exemption criteria.
+Arrivals are limited to residents of the European Union and those who fulfill the French government's exemption criteria.

 What's on offer

-Paris's perfect, historic boulevards, the fashionable sweep of La Croisette in Cannes and the rolling lavender fields and vineyards of Provence.
+The historic boulevards of Paris, the fashionable sweep of La Croisette in Cannes and the rolling lavender fields and vineyards of Provence.
 France remains one of the world's most enduring tourist destinations.

 With superb food, even better wine and landscapes and cities to satisfy every kind of traveler, it never disappoints.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 24.